nightscout/nightscout.github.io/docs/vendors/railway/new_user.md

     <img src="../img/Railway06d.png" style="zoom:80%;" />
     <img src="../img/Railway06e.png" style="zoom:80%;" />
     If you are reluctant to leave a billing method to Railway, you can **opt for a one-off 5$ purchase guaranteeing you access to a Developer plan** until this credit will be used (which is also an insurance against seeing your site stop unexpectedly).
     No billing will occur after the initial credits are fully used.
-They will transfer month to month (*note: we need to check for how long they transfer if not used.*)
+They will transfer month to month with no known limit in time.

 </br>